jakesylvestre/site/_posts/games/2012-12-12-CowsayFortunes.md

 location: _posts/games/2012-12-12-CowsayFortunes.md
 ---

-The original tutorial was published at [https://sites.google.com/site/debininja/tutorials/fun-fortunes](https://sites.google.com/site/debininja/tutorials/fun-fortunes).
-We've been given permission to replicate the tutorial and add onto our own edits :)
+*The original tutorial was published at [https://sites.google.com/site/debininja/tutorials/fun-fortunes](https://sites.google.com/site/debininja/tutorials/fun-fortunes).
+We've been given permission to replicate the tutorial and add onto our own edits*

 ## Basics
 So, what's fortune?
 And what's cowsay?